^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Syndromes, accompanied by glaucoma, are divided into two main categories: primary and secondary.
-Primary, in which glaucoma and the causes of increased resistance to outflow and increased intraocular pressure are unknown.
-Secondary glaucoma is associated with known eye or systemic conditions that cause an increase in intraocular pressure and an increase in resistance to outflow.
+Glaucoma syndromes are divided into two main categories: primary and secondary.
+Primary, in which the glaucoma and the causes of increased outflow resistance and increased intraocular pressure are unknown.
+Secondary glaucomas are associated with known ocular or systemic conditions that cause increased intraocular pressure and increased outflow resistance.

-Primary open-angle glaucoma is the most common form of glaucoma in the United States.
-It accounts for about 2/3 of all cases of glaucoma.
-This syndrome is probably a common final outcome for a number of yet undefined individual pathophysiological processes.
-Understanding the genetic and pathophysiological components of the disease continues to expand, so it is predicted that in the end, a number of other conditions with similar optic nerve characteristics and visual field defects will be differentiated.
+Primary open-angle glaucoma is the most common form of glaucoma in the United States, accounting for about two-thirds of all glaucoma cases.
+This syndrome probably represents a common endpoint for a number of as yet undefined distinct pathophysiological processes.
+As our understanding of the genetic and pathophysiological components of the disease continues to expand, it is anticipated that a number of other conditions with similar optic nerve and visual field defects will eventually be recognized.

 The articles in this section contain illustrative photographs and a brief description of the main glaucoma syndromes: